-Since our launch in January 2013 we have granted over £12.5 million to 216 different projects and organisations throughout the UK.
+Since our launch in January 2013 we have granted more than £21 million to nearly 170 organisations, supporting over 370 different projects throughout the UK.
 From training barristers to manage vulnerable witnesses to teaching primary school students about their rights, the aim is to find innovative projects that can change our citizens’ understanding and access to our legal system.

 Further details of the Foundation’s objectives can be found here.

 © 2013 - 2018 The Legal Education Foundation

 Registered charity 271297 (England/Wales)